 Why is folate important?

 Folate is an essential nutrient best known for supporting neural tube development during pregnancy.
-For non-pregnant women, Folate is still a must-have.
+But for everyone else, folate is still a must-have.
 It’s involved in multiple life-sustaining processes, including DNA synthesis.
 Without enough of this nutrient, the neurotransmitters that regulate your mood get lazy.
-Not enough Folate means not enough red blood cells, which may affect your energy levels.*
+Not enough folate means not enough red blood cells, which may affect your energy levels.*

 How should we get our folate?